Scott Kerr: Bradford Park Avenue

 Kerr joined Bradford Park Avenue of the Conference North on 23 June 2014.
 Having failed to establish himself in the Avenue team, he was loaned out to Conference North rivals Hyde on 17 October 2014 for an initial one-month period.

 Stalybridge Celtic

 Kerr joined fellow Conference North side Stalybridge Celtic on a free transfer on 24 November 2014 following his failure to impress during his time with Bradford Park Avenue.

 In August 2015 he joined Spennymoor Town before leaving by mutual consent in January 2016.
 He moved on to join Ossett Albion, debuting in the club's 2–1 Northern Premier League Division One North victory at Droylsden on 30 January 2016.

 International career

 Kerr earned nine caps and scored one goal for the England National Game XI from 2004 to 2005.
 He represented the team in the 2004 Four Nations Tournament.
 The 2005 Four Nations Tournament saw him score in the 3–2 victory against Scotland, a game which won England the tournament.

+Managerial career

+On the 30th December 2025, it was announced by Bridlington Town that Scott had taken up the roll as manager.
+This was to be his first managerial roll of his career.